 1) to create all types of questions with these words;

 2) to make a funny/sad/silly short story based on the target vocabulary; 3) to give definitions to each word (usual/ sarcastic/ humorous);

 It will serve as a nice warm-up, revision, and tuning-to-a-new-lesson activity.

-- A bit of Poetry? (for poetic souls and not only, for those who aim at enriching their vocabulary in no time)
+For poetic souls and not only, for those who aim at enriching their vocabulary in no time.

 To enrich my students with beautiful and advanced vocabulary, I sometimes select some literary pieces: